bllaude/bllaude.github.io/_posts/2022-07-17-index-is-an-indirect-expression-for-concrete-event.md

 That’s not to say that the above metrics in software development don’t represent quality well.
 Rather, it is a wonderful tool that can be of great use in analyzing quality from various angles.

-What I want to say is that all indicators are within target range ≠ good quality .
+**What I want to say is that all indicators within target range ≠ good quality.**

 For example, if we consider the number of lint warnings, it indicates the number of places where the writing style that is defined as a problem in the linter is used, but conversely, any writing style that is not defined as a problem is allowed. .
 Therefore, it is possible to intentionally avoid the warning in a strange way of writing.
 In that case, it’s usually the worst code with low readability.